 Huawei threw its hat in the foldable phone race with the Mate X, announced all the way back in February at Mobile World Congress 2019.
 The Mate X features a single display measuring 8 inches from corner-to-corner, that dominates the surface of the device.
 It also has one quad-lens camera module, rather than the array of rear- and front-facing lenses in Samsung's handset.
 Oh, and it's 5G ready, too.

 However, at €2200, the Mate X's price puts the Galaxy Fold's to shame.
 Additionally, at the time of writing, it's still unclear when the handset will see the light of day.
 Google is reportedly barred from licensing its apps and services to Huawei for new devices, though the Mate X was developed before the ban went into effect — so theoretically, it should be spared.
 Over the summer, executives from the Chinese firm teased the Mate X could see release in September, after more 5G networks go live.
 However, with Samsung finally shipping the Galaxy Fold, we're now entering October without an update on Huawei's plans, which is more than a little concerning.
+The phone could arrive this month, according to one report, though in limited numbers.

 Galaxy S11 (Early 2019)